sovetw/First-repository/README.md

 # Updates to Readme
 I am making more updates to Readme because I am trying to learn Github.
-I use Bitbukcet at work.
+I use Bitbucket at work.

 # First-repository
 This is my first GitHub repository.